 Any person who wishes to licence a hackney carriage vehicle should in the first instance familiarise themselves with the current policy in respect to any limits in place regarding the number of licences to be issued.
-Section XX highlights the specific vehicle types attributed to certain licence numbers.
 Appendix J details the specifications for hackney carriage vehicles.